GewelsJI/VPS/docs/DATA_PREPARATION.md

 We first introduce a high-quality per-frame annotated VPS dataset, named SUN-SEG, which includes 158,690 frames elected from the famous [SUN dataset](http://amed8k.sundatabase.org).
 We extend the labels with diverse types, i.e., object mask, boundary, scribble, and polygon.

-## Request
+## Step-1: Request

-We do not distribute the dataset because of the license issue.
-Please follow the instruction on [SUN dataset](http://amed8k.sundatabase.org) to request SUN-dataset and download the dataset by yourself.
+We could not distribute the video data in SUN-SEG due to the strict license issue of SUN.

+- Please follow the instruction on [SUN dataset](http://amed8k.sundatabase.org) to request SUN-dataset and download the dataset by yourself.
+Thank you for your understanding!
+- xxxx google drive link

-## Download
+## Step-2: Download

-After request SUN dataset, you first move the positive images by cases to `./data/SUN/`.
+After request and download the SUN dataset, you first unzip it via `aaa` and move the positive images by cases to `./data/SUN/`.
 The file structure will be the same as below:

 ```
 ├──data